Trump, Biden Scrap on Oil, Virus With Just Over a Week to Go

 “Let’s be really clear about this: Joe Biden is not going to ban fracking,” Harris said.
 “He is going to deal with the oil subsidies.
 You know, the president likes to take everything out of context.
 But let’s be clear, what Joe was talking about was banning subsidies, but he will not ban fracking in America.”

-Biden said the same after the debate, but he did not address his energy policy in his Friday speech.
+Biden said the same after the debate, but he did not address his energy policy in a speech Friday that focused on the coronavirus.

-Trump repeatedly raised the issue at a rally at The Villages, a sprawling retirement community in Florida, where thousands of people gathered outdoors on a polo field.
-Most did not wear masks.

-“That could be one of the biggest mistakes made in presidential debate history,” Trump gloated.

-But he also fired his own insult at the California senator that pointed to her gender and was quickly stirring criticism.
+At his rallies, Trump also fired his own insult at Harris that pointed to her gender, quickly stirring criticism.

 “Kamala will not be your first female president," Trump declared.
 "Look, we’re not going to be a socialist nation.
 We’re not going to have a socialist president, especially any female socialist president.”